srinivas-6/srinivas-6.github.io/_posts/2025-04-20-kaggleRAGent.md

 ![image](https://github.com/user-attachments/assets/871625f9-50ea-4a6a-baad-dce311a87954)

 ## 🔧 Tools Integrated
 This agent operates through a tightly coordinated sequence of four core functions, each responsible for a specific stage in the information retrieval and reasoning pipeline.
 These functions aren't just arbitrary tools — they form a logical chain that reflects how a human expert would search, filter, and synthesize information from multiple sources like ArXiv and Kaggle.
-To ensure the model follows this flow correctly, we use function_calling_config, which explicitly defines the order and availability of functions at each step.
+To ensure the model follows this flow correctly, we use **function_calling_config**, which explicitly defines the order and availability of functions at each step.
 This configuration empowers the agent to think more systematically, invoking only the relevant tools based on the user query and maintaining a coherent, context-aware workflow.
 It transforms the agent from a reactive fetcher into an intelligent planner that retrieves, aligns, and reasons across different data sources to deliver actionable insights.

 * get_arxiv_papers(topic, count): Returns structured paper data from ArXiv (title, authors, summary, PDF URL, GitHub).